 Prenatal Yoga Class is so much more than yoga — it will also prepare you for childbirth!
 You will discover how you can be soft and strong, as well as learn how movement will help with your pregnancy, labor, delivery, and recovery.
 Get into your body, and out of your head — and meet other mamas who are going through exactly what you’re going through.

-Each 90-minute virtual prenatal yoga class is open to pregnant women who have been cleared by their physician for this class.
+Each 60-minute prenatal yoga class is open to pregnant women who have been cleared by their physician for this class.

 Prenatal Yoga Class Structure

 - We may focus more on calming and centering practices depending class needs.

 - We will keep things flexible and find ways to meet everyone’s needs the best we can.

 - We provide yoga mats and blocks, but feel free to bring your own.